Optical Sensor#

 Optical color name#

-The Optical color name block returns the name of the color detected by the Optical Sensor.
+The Optical color name reporter block reports the name of the color detected by the Optical Sensor.

 Possible colors are: